Stillpoint-Software/hyperbee.templating/README.md

 ### Methods

-You can invoke methods within roken expressions.
+You can invoke methods within token expressions.

 ```csharp
 var parser = new TemplateParser